Quitting your job

 6. Continue to talk to your old coworkers

-After you have left your old job, you can still messege, cal, or visit your coworkers.
+After you have left your old job, you can still message, call, or visit your coworkers.
 If you are nearby, you can stop by to say hello.
 If you are far away, you can send an email to your boss or your favorite coworkers.
 Give them news about your life or new job.
 Staying in contact shows you appreciated your time at the company.
-If you left your company because you were not treated well, of course you do not need to do this.
+Maybe you left your company because you were not treated well.
+In that case, you do not need to do this.

 Things not to do when quitting your job

 - Do not brag about what you are doing next